EvedoesCS/vec-transform/README.md

 # vec-transform
-A Simple Program to illustrate vector transformations in Python
+A Program to simulate a cube spinning in space.